danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 }
 ```

 Here's an example of what the pdf will look like, any links in the content will be clickable.
+Notice the block quotes from the job description are styled:

 ![cover letter example](../images/cover-letter-example.png "cover letter example")